Home Page

 Complete all of the following courses:

-or PTRM 141Y National Parks and American Culture
+PTRM 141YNational Parks and American Culture3

 PTRM 150First Year Seminar in Parks, Tourism, and Recreation Management1